-PART 2 It is now mid-July, and the three Osprey chicks have grown to about three-quarters of the size of their parents.
+PART 2 Wis wow mid-July, and the three Osprey chicks have grown to about three-quarters of the size of their parents.
 The nest is getting crowded, and we rarely see both parents in the nest with the chicks.
 All three chicks are flapping their wings vigorously and have hovered briefly above the nest.
 One of them flew